Oakfield Music Department

 We have had music performances at Oakfield and we have visited music shows too.
 Some of these shows include; ‘The Wanted Direction’, ‘Lauren Warburton’, ‘True Colours’ the ‘Wigan Jazz Festival’, and the ‘Wigan Music Service’.

-Students have also had the opportunity to be involved in performances including IntEnt Week where the choir performed in front of students and visitors at the Christmas festival.
+Learners have also had the opportunity to be involved in performances including IntEnt Week where the choir performed in front of learners and visitors at the Christmas festival.
 Y8 wider opportunities perform each term in front of the whole school celebrating their achievement as an ensemble group and mastering different percussion instruments.
 The Performance IntEnt group performed at Landgate School for the Christmas carol concert and included some wonderful solo performances.
 Y8 performed an Indian song at the Wigan School’s Curriculum Showcase at Celebration Hall in July 2015 to celebrate our link with our partner school in Sri Lanka.
 Our Y9 learners collaborated with Music Unlimited at St Mary’s High School to create a music piece which was performed at the Curriculum Showcase in 2017.